MicrosoftDocs/xamarin-docs/docs/ios/app-fundamentals/backgrounding/ios-backgrounding-techniques/ios-backgrounding-with-tasks.md

 Background tasks can be broken up into three categories:

-1.  **Background-Safe Tasks** - Called anywhere in the the application where you have a task you don't want interrupted should the application enter the background.
+1.  **Background-Safe Tasks** - Called anywhere in the application where you have a task you don't want interrupted should the application enter the background.
 1.  **DidEnterBackground Tasks** - Called during the  `DidEnterBackground` application lifecycle method to assist in cleanup and state saving.
 1.  **Background Transfers (iOS 7+)** - A special type of background task used to perform network transfers on iOS 7.
 Unlike regular tasks, background transfers do not have a pre-determined time limit.